- WHERE TO STAY

 So for those where low cost is a priority this may be your preferred option.
 French cities serviced from Paris include Lyon, Dijon, Toulouse, Bordeaux and Chamonix.

 There is a wide disparity in the coaches used.
 The coaches on the London run are the latest luxury models with on-board toilet, reclining seats, free Wi-Fi and air-conditioning as standard.
-Services to places like East Europe may be more basic.
+Services to places like Eastern Europe may be more basic.

 Paris Gallieni bus station is the Paris hub where all Flixbus services terminate in Paris.
 Gallieni is located in Bagnolet in the east of Paris.
 National Express services terminate at Bercy Saine Bus Station.